-The Swiss love their pies and they come in many forms.
-This one, a vegetable pie, smiliar to a quiche, is great for using up leftover vegetables.
-I often make this pie the day before I go vegetable shopping, so the old has gone and I have space for new vegies in the fridge.
+The Swiss love their tarts and they come in many forms.
+This one, a vegetable tart, smiliar to a quiche, is great for using up leftover vegetables.
+I often make this tart the day before I go vegetable shopping, so the old has gone and I have space for new vegies in the fridge.
 You can use any vegetables really, and it doesn’t matter if they’re not the freshest anymore either.
 But they have to be cooked first – most vegies I steam rather than boil to keep the vitamins.
 I don’t have a steamer, just one of these little inserts that go into a normal pan.

 - 3 tbsp semolina